 4. If you work online, let your kids know when your scheduled work time is.

-5. Try to have conversation around the table after dinner.
+5. Encourage conversation around the table at mealtimes.

-My older kids still talk about how they used to love those times when we would all just sit and talk, and laugh together.
+My older kids still talk about how they used to love those times.
+We would all just at the table and talk, and laugh together.
 Some of our best times were spent laughing and talking at the table after a meal.

-6. If you sense one of the kids is wanting or needing to talk to you in private, invite them to go along with you on an errand.
+6. If one of your kids needs to talk to you, invite them to go along on an errand.

-I have found that many of the best conversations with my kids have been when we were driving somewhere together alone, and they had my undivided attention.
+Many of the best conversations with my kids have been when we were driving somewhere together alone.
+This way they have my undivided attention.

-When you purposefully choose your kids over the internet or that book you are reading, and make yourself available to them, it says to them “You are important to me.”
-It affirms them, and makes them feel loved.
-Most important, being available for our kids when they want to spend time with us, is one of the best ways to win and keep their hearts!
+When you purposefully choose your kids over the internet, your phone, or that book you are reading, and make yourself available, it says to them “You are important to me.”
+It affirms them and makes them feel loved.